unleashlive/slate/source/includes/_faq.md

 ## A.I.
 Apps Ecosystem

-Unleash live’s unique AI Apps ecosystem is designed to give developers a simple framework to create, upload and monetize your industry relevant AI apps.
+Unleash live’s unique A.I.
+Apps ecosystem is designed to give developers a simple framework to create, upload and monetize your industry relevant artifical intelligence apps.

 It’s simple;
  - All you need is an idea and an good feel for your potential customers and demand.
  - To begin you will need to sign up to a Unleash live developer account, simply click here
  - Now the coding begins.
 Using tf object_detection framework you code the model for training - https://github.com/tensorflow/models/tree/master/research/object_detection
  - Training your models will require sufficient video footage and/or images for accuracy.
 There are 2 ways of gaining this footage/images: a. either through your own resources or we can connect you with our customer base.
  - Once you are happy with the model accuracy it is time to test.
 Your model graphs are frozen for deployment.
  - The developer is then required to upload the num classes / pb / pbtxt into the Unleash live developer sandbox
  - The code is tested against videos and images stored in our Unleash live developer sandbox or other footage you may obtain
  - Once the required accuracy has been achieved during the testing phase you submit the model for approval.
-The submission will require an estimated price, description of the app and the problem it solves, up to 6 images of the app (for display) - see our submission form framework for all the details.
+The submission will require an estimated price, description of the app, the problem it solves and up to 6 images of the app UI (for display).
+See see our submission form framework for all the details.
  - The model is then tested with our Unleash live testing team, amendments are requested and when it is cleared by our team your A.I. model is published and available for purchase by Unleash live customers.

 Finally, improvements and updates can be regularly committed to our sandbox.